shorebirdtech/time_shift/README.md

 ## Design

 Purpose is to have something worth code-pushing to.
-In this case, we figured it might be fun to have an app to which we could code-push a differnet clockface every hour.
+In this case, we figured it might be fun to have an app to which we could code-push a different clockface every hour.

 Flutter ran a clock contest a few years back and there are numerous gorgeous examples of clocks built with Flutter: